Robbie English, Broker and REALTOR

 Some buyers think the process is like a typical resale.
 It’s not.
 Timing matters, and strategic preparation makes all the difference.
 Historic homes aren’t always listed publicly.
 Some owners prefer to sell quietly to someone who’ll appreciate the property.

-And when it comes to negotiation, it’s not just about price.
+And negotiation isn’t just about price.
 It’s about terms.
 Inspection timelines, contingency clauses, seller agreements—these elements are often more flexible in historic transactions but only if you know how to structure them properly.
 Robbie’s strategic mindset, backed by decades in the business and a national teaching presence, gives his clients a competitive edge others simply don’t offer.

 You Deserve a Guide, Not Just an Agent